Nov 11, 2021

 Digiteum has been working with the Client as an official tech provider for almost a decade.
 They have always been pioneers and innovators in their niche, and it has always been our job to help the company stay atop and show tech excellence in every online service they provide.

-So when the time came for the Client to automate the photo book building process and create a suitable web application, we kicked off with the Discovery project.
-We went through the top 10 most advanced web platforms that provide similar or related services, studied their offer, found out their strengths along with the gaps and figured what we could do to provide a better service.
+So when the time came for the Client to automate the photo book building process and create a suitable web application, we kicked off with the discovery phase.
+We went through the top 10 most advanced web platforms that provide similar or related services, studied their offer, found out their strengths along with the gaps, and figured out what we could do to provide a better service.

 At the same time, our BA and design team made profound research on the Client's diverse audience, created unique personas and user stories for each group and laid down the groundwork for the future user experience.
-Tech team selected technologies, integrations and worked our strategy to develop a fully-automated HTML5 wizard to build photo books online.
-By the end of the Discovery project, we could present a well-developed product vision to the stakeholders on the Client's side and roll out a detailed implementation plan.
+Tech team selected technologies, integrations and worked out the strategy to develop a fully-automated HTML5 wizard to build photo books online.
+By the end of the discovery phase, we could present a well-developed product vision to the stakeholders on the Client's side and roll out a detailed implementation plan.

 user experience workflow

-The role of Discovery in this success story
+The role of discovery phase in this project

 • Develop an effective user-centered design based on real user requirements and needs.